Spending Bill Protects Tipped Workers From Sharing With The Boss

 "Workers across the country organized and made their voices heard," Murray says.
 "Those workers sent the Trump administration a message."

 Many restaurant servers are already required to share a portion of their tips with hostesses and busboys.
-But restaurant owners have not been allowed to require such tip pooling with "back-of-the-house" workers.
-Some owners complain that creates an unfair pay gap between tipped workers in the "front of the house," and lower-paid workers in the kitchen.
+But restaurant owners have not been allowed to require such tip pooling with "back of the house" workers.
+Some owners complain that creates an unfair pay gap between tipped workers in the "front of the house" and lower-paid workers in the kitchen.

 "Cooks historically and even today have always received the short end of the stick in terms of the tip world," says Kurt Huffman, who runs more than two dozen restaurants in Portland, Ore.